Emergence of Fixational and Saccadic Movements in a Multi-Level Recurrent Attention Model for Vision: Experiments

 To answer the question of how MRAM outperformed RAM and whether a human-like gaze policy is learned, we examine the sequentially predicted glimpse locations during the classification task in FashionMNIST.
 Figure~\ref{fig2} illustrates examples of the predicted fixation locations for different item categories in FashionMNIST.
 Notably, MRAM often employs repeated fixations around distinctive features of an object and occasionally executes longer saccades to explore new regions.
 In contrast, the RAM model and DRAM model learn a distinct glimpse policy: one learns to continuously place glimpses in new locations like saccades, while the other learns to focus on a relatively small region like fixation.
 The concentrated glimpse policy suggested DRAM failed to learn the proper gaze policy because of the overwhelmingly powerful global context provided by CNN.
 RAM typically reach peak performance at a specific number of glimpses, after which additional steps may provide diminishing returns or even degrade performance.
 This observation has motivated variants such as Dynamic RAM, which adaptively adjust the number of glimpses \cite{DyRAM}.
 It can be explained by our visualization result that RAM is always predicting gaze like saccade, and a manual stop is necessary before the saccade moved away from target.
 In contrast, our MRAM framework can sustain or improve its classification accuracy as the number of glimpses increases, leveraging its hierarchical structure to incorporate both fixations and broader saccadic shifts.
 In general, MRAM’s hierarchical design, inspired by the human brain, enables it to maintain robustness by refining local information across glimpses while also making larger saccades when needed.

 To quantitatively explain the visualization of the learned policy of each model, we showed the probability density of fixation durations and jump distance with the kernel distance estimate on the predicted glimpse locations.
 As the glimpse windows are $8 \times 8$, it's natural to define a fixation by the distance of two glimpses lower than 8.
 We defined the fixation with a more strict threshold distance of 6.
 The probability density of fixation durations and jump distances is shown in Figure~\ref{fig3}.
 MRAM learned a glimpse policy with short fixation durations but longer jump distances compared to DRAM.
 This emerged pattern echoes the findings of Yarbus \cite{Yarbus} and the fixations duration and saccade distance data of human vision in \cite{Saccadepattern1}, in which humans combine long-time fixations and sporadic long-range gaze shifts.
+Intriguingly, we reproduced the DRAM-like behavior on MRAM, when the locator uses only output from the higher recurrent layer during test(MRAM r2 only).
+This ablation support that human-like eye movement comes from our hierarchical structure decoupling 2 RNN layers for 2 distinct functions.
 Categories such as dresses and shirts, which span a significant vertical portion of the image, benefit especially from multiple fixations capturing various sections of the item’s silhouette.
 Our method thus learns to focus on salient or discriminative regions repeatedly while also retaining the flexibility to jump to new areas when needed, ultimately leading to improved recognition performance.